isomerpages/moe-chijologc/_holistic-education/Departments/English.md

 From public speaking to media literacy to critical investigation of current affairs, we equip our students with skills to navigate a complex, digital, and globalised world.

+3.**Differentiated Learning, Inclusivity and Support:**

+Through Supplementary, Remedial and Learning Clinics, we ensure every child—regardless of their starting point—finds success.
+This structured scaffold allows our students to receive the support needed to strengthen their literacy skills.

 _Learning Journeys:_